taogen-docs/technical-interview-questions/interview-technical-questions/java-se-interview-questions.md

 Compile time polymorphism is method overloading whereas Runtime time polymorphism is done using inheritance and interface.

+### Method overriding vs method overloading?

+Method overloading

+- In Method Overloading, Methods of the same class shares the same name but each method must have a different number of parameters or parameters having different types and order.
+The methods must have a different signature.
+- Method Overloading is to “add” or “extend” more to the method’s behavior.
+- It is a compile-time polymorphism.

+Method Overriding

+- In Method Overriding, the subclass has the same method with the same name and exactly the same number and type of parameters and same return type as a superclass.
+The methods must have the same signature and same return type.
+- Method Overriding is to “Change” existing behavior of the method.
+- It is a run time polymorphism.
+- It always requires inheritance in Method Overriding.

 <br>

 <h2><a name="interface-t" href="#interface-c">Interface, Lambada, and Inner Classes</a></h2>
 <br>